Relation as the Essence of Existence

 </dnr:entity>

-<dnr:attribute name="definition" value="A theorem that relates the K-theory of a ring to its localizations." />
+<dnr:attribute name="definition" value="Relates K-theory of a ring to its localizations."/>

 </dnr:entity>